-\ F Tabularity at degrees of freedom (290-3) and a level of significance (0.05) equal to (2.605)
+F Tabularity at degrees of freedom (290 - 3) and a level of significance (0.05) equal to (2.605)

-It is evident from the table that the probability value on psychological capital was less than the level of significance (0.05), and this indicates that there are statistically significant differences at the level of significance ( $\alpha \le 0.05$ ) between respondents' responses about psychological capital due to the variable of age, and these results differ With the results of the study (Po Derham, 2018), which indicated that there are no differences in psychological capital due to the age variable, and perhaps the reason for the difference is due to the difference in the application environment, as the study (Po Derham, 2018) was applied to health institutions, while the current study is concerned with institutions academy.
+It is evident from the table that the probability value on psychological capital was less than the level of significance (0.05), and this indicates that there are statistically significant differences at the level of significance ($\alpha \le 0.05$) between the respondents' responses about psychological capital due to the variable of age, and these results differ With the results of the study (Po Derham, 2018), which indicated that there are no differences in psychological capital due to the variable of age, and perhaps the reason for the difference is due to the different application environment, as the study of (Po Derham, 2018) was applied to health institutions, while the current study is concerned with academic institutions.

-To clarify the nature and direction of the differences, the researchers used the Scheffe test for the dimensional comparisons.
+To clarify the nature and direction of the differences, the researchers used the Scheffe test for the dimensional comparisons, but did not discover the differences, so I resorted to the (L.S.D) test.

-Table 17: (L.S.D) test for dimensional comparisons in psychological capital according to the age variable
+Table 16: (L.S.D) test for dimensional comparisons in psychological capital according to the age variable